Skip to content

 Section titled “9.1.4 Models for Heterogeneous and Accelerator-Based Systems”

-The rise of specialized hardware accelerators, most notably Graphics Processing Units (GPUs), has introduced a new dimension to parallel programming.
-These devices offer immense computational power but feature distinct architectures and memory systems, necessitating specialized programming models that can manage the complex interplay between a traditional host CPU and a powerful accelerator device.
+The emergence of specialized hardware accelerators, particularly Graphics Processing Units (GPUs), has added a new dimension to parallel programming.
+These devices provide significant computational power but have distinct architectures and memory systems, requiring specialized programming models to manage the complex interaction between a host CPU and an accelerator device.

 GPU Computing: NVIDIA’s CUDA and the OpenCL Standard